DuckDuckStudio/GitHub-Labels-Manager/other-languages/en_US/README.md

 > [!TIP]
 > Official document → [Managing your personal access tokens - GitHub Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#%E5%88%9B%E5%BB%BA-personal-access-token-classic)

-Follow these steps to get a GitHub Token:
+Follow these steps to set a GitHub Token:

 1. Sign in to GitHub:
    Open GitHub and sign in to your account.